 Advice from the Australian Rheumatology Association

-Important information for people with Rheumatoid and other Inflammatory Arthritis, Systemic Lupus Erythematosus and other Autoimmune Diseases in the COVID-19 (Coronavirus) pandemic
+Information for people with Rheumatoid and other Inflammatory Arthritis, Systemic Lupus Erythematosus (SLE) and other Autoimmune Diseases in the COVID-19 (Coronavirus) pandemic

-• Studies of the outbreak in Wuhan have not found that immunosuppressive treatments prescribed in rheumatology patients contribute to a worse outcome.
+• Information about the outbreak in Wuhan have not found that immunosuppressive treatments prescribed in rheumatology patients result in a worse outcome.

-• Early experience from Italy shows patients with chronic arthritis treated with immunosuppressive do not seem to be at increased risk of respiratory or life-threatening complications from COVID-19 compared with the general population.
+• Studies from Italy on rheumatology patients treated with immunosuppressive medications confirm no increased risk of respiratory or life-threatening complications from COVID-19 compared with the general population.

-There is a higher risk of worse outcomes in people who:
+International studies continue to report a higher risk of worse outcomes in those who:

 • Have chronic lung, heart or kidney disease